Lahelle: History

+The village name was formerly spelled Ladhella, which includes the word lada, translating to loading or unloading vessels.
+The last section, -hella, most likely referred to the flat mountains.
 Lahelle first gained importance in the 1800s when shipyards were established at Lahelle.
-For a limited time, it also became a port of call for steamships.
+The shipyard was utilized primarily for repair and construction of sailing ships.
+For a limited time, it also became a regular port of call for steamships.
 Lahelle is also where the Gokstad Ship was moved onto barges in 1880 and transported to Kristiania.